Registration for the 17th Annual Luncheon is open. Please register here.

 Can’t make the Luncheon but still want to make a donation?
-Go here.
+Make an online donation here.

 Luncheon Sponsorship Packet

 Interested in sponsoring a table at the 2019 Luncheon?
-Get a head start with our Sponsorship Packet.
+Find more information in our Sponsorship Packet.

 Table Captain Toolkit

 Interested in becoming a Table Captain for next year’s Luncheon?
-For more information, please read the Table Captain Toolkit.
+Stay tuned for more information in the Table Captain Toolkit.

 The Annual Seattle Girls’ School Luncheon is a creative celebration of our students and our mission, with all proceeds directly benefiting Seattle Girls’ School.
 What is remarkable about the Luncheon is that our students host the program and collaborate on the creation of its content.
 Self-assured young women from every grade confidently speak in front of hundreds of attendees and articulately honor the role models we recognize that day.

 The Annual SGS Luncheon is the school’s primary fundraising event of the year.
 The goal is to raise support for our need-based financial aid and innovative academic programs.

 The Grace Hopper Outstanding Achievement Award honors Northwest women who have achieved greatness in their chosen field.

 Dr. Mary-Claire King is an American human geneticist.
 She is a professor at the University of Washington and is known for identifying breast cancer genes, demonstrating that humans and chimpanzees are 99% genetically identical, and applying genomic sequencing to identify victims of human rights abuses.